codio-templates/ThinkJava2/.guides/content/conditionals-and-logic-exercise-5-2.md

 The program should continue until the user gets it right or guesses incorrectly three times.
 If the user guesses the correct number, display a message and terminate the program

-{Run!|terminal}(sh .guides/bg.sh javac code/ch05/Exercise2.java java -cp code/ch05/ Exercise2 4)
+{Run!|terminal}(sh .guides/bg.sh javac code/ch03/GuessStarter.java java -cp code/ch03/ GuessStarter 4)